Skip to content

 Master Switch [mcp]

 • enable — Whether to enable MCP.
-When false, no MCP servers will be connected.
-Default: enabled
+When set to false, no MCP servers will be connected.
+Enabled by default.

 Client Capabilities [mcp.client]